-The 4 Disciplines of Execution (4DX) is a simple, repeatable, and proven formula for executing on your most important strategic priorities in the midst of the whirlwind.
-By following 4DX, leaders can produce breakthrough results, even when executing the strategy requires a significant change in behavior from their teams.
+The 4 Disciplines of Execution (4DX) is a simple, repeatable, and proven formula for executing your most important strategic priorities in the midst of the “whirlwind,” those daily tasks and responsibilities that can make focusing on goals immensely difficult.
+By following 4DX, educators and students can produce breakthrough results, even when executing the strategy requires a significant change in behavior from their peers and colleagues.

 By understanding that the schoolwide goals for increasing achievement have to do with how each individual student makes progress toward their own learning, participants report that students thereby own their learning.